ff6347/ff6347.github.io/_posts/2017-05-24-jsonfeed-and-real-problems.md

 >["Notes From An Emergency" by Maciej Cegłowski][idle]

-Yes I also jumped on the JSONfeed train and I still think it is a good idea.
+Yes, I also jumped on the JSONfeed train and I still think it is a good idea.
 Reading the transcript from Maciej made me think a lot on my way home.
 I guess he's right.
 It is way easier to build something from scratch that solves a new problem then tackling an existing one.
 JSON feed versus climate change?
-That's a tough neighbourhood.
+That's a tough neighborhood.

 [winer]: http://scripting.com/2017/05/21/reEvanWilliamsAndJsonFeed.html